scope.yml

 #

-# When the `cribl` backend is enabled, these settings are ignored and events
+# When the `cribl` feature is enabled, these settings are ignored,

 #